hazmi-e205/OpenGLES-Experiment/README.md

 ### Libraries
 + GLFW (precompiled Win32 and Linux64)
 + GLEW (precompiled Win32 and Linux64)
-Note: Not works? you must build by yourself or download via apt-get (ubuntu user)
+<br>Note: Not works? you must build by yourself or download via apt-get (ubuntu user)

 ### Projects